NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

 * *includerepos* A regex to filter repositories by name.
 Only consider repositories where the name matches this regex pattern.
 Used in Organisation and Global mode.
 * *excluderepos* A regex to filter repositories by name.
 Do not consider repositories where the name matches this regex pattern.
 Used in Organisation and Global mode.

-* *branchnameprefix* A prefix that gets added to branch names that NuKeeper creates.
+* *branchnameprefix* A prefix that gets added to branch name that NuKeeper creates.
 Allows you to put those branches in hierarchy (E.G. 'nukeeper/').